robertvanoverbeek/AirflowTutorial/README.md

 4. the tasks
 5. dependencies / order

-In the code below we will reference to these steps.
+In the code below I will reference to these steps.

 For this DAG you need to save key-value pairs in Airflow (via Admin > Variables) for the following items:
 * gcp_project - Your Google Cloud Project ID.
 * gcs_bucket - The Google Cloud Storage bucket to save the output file to.
 This also implies you have created such a bucket.
-In the code below, at step 1, we will explain how to implement the variables.
+In the code below, at step 1, I will explain how to implement the variables.
 Check https://airflow.apache.org/concepts.html#variables if you want more information about Airflow variables.
 Check https://cloud.google.com/storage/docs/creating-buckets if you need more information on creating a gcp bucket, as this is beyond the scope of this Airflow POC example.